-Neither this Information Memorandum, not any brochure material or document related thereto have been, or will be, submitted or notified to, or approved by, the Belgian Financial Services and Markets Authority (Autorité des services et marches financiers/Autoriteit voor Financiële Diensten en Markten).
-In Belgium, the Bond Issue does not constitute a public offering within the meaning of Articles 3, §1, 1° and 6, §3 of the Belgian Law of April 1, 2007 on takeover bids (loi relative aux offers publiques d'acquisition/wet op de openbare overnamebiedingen) (the "Belgian Takeover Law"), as amended or replaced from time to time.
+Neither this Information Memorandum, nor any brochure material or document related thereto have been, or will be, submitted or notified to, or approved by, the Belgian Financial Services and Markets Authority (Autorité des services et marches financiers/Autoriteit voor Financiële Diensten en Markten) or any other authority.
+In Belgium, the Bond Issue does not constitute a public offering within the meaning of Article 3, §1 of the Belgian Prospectus Law, as amended or replaced from time to time.

-The offering of the Bonds does not constitute a public offering in Belgium.
-The offer may not be advertised and the Bonds may not be offered or sold, and this Information Memorandum or any other offering material relating to the Bonds may not be distributed, directly or indirectly, to any persons in Belgium other than in those circumstances set out in Article 3, § 2 of the Belgian Prospectus Law.
+The Bonds may not be offered or sold, the offer may not be advertised and this Information Memorandum or any other offering material relating to the Bonds may not be distributed, directly or indirectly, to any persons in circumstances which would result in a public offering being made in any jurisdiction.